hlnicholls/slalom-susie/susie-r-pipeline/README.md

 - Working directories need to be changed in the scripts before running.

-- Check column namnes referred to in the script match the column names of the input data (e.g. 'chromosome' versus 'chrom' etc.)
+- Check column names referred to in the script match the column names of the input data (e.g. 'chromosome' versus 'chrom' etc.)

-- Additional considerations: sample size is set for DENTIST and susie.
-DENTIST thresholds are currently those used in SLALOM.
+- Additional considerations: sample size set for DENTIST and susie.
+DENTIST thresholds are currently those used in SLALOM package.